smith288/Pool-Pi/README.md

 ## Setup
 Project requirements and instructions can be found in [docs/SETUP.md](/docs/SETUP.md).

+## Running
+Once you have everything set up, you can run it like this: python src/pool-pi.py 11.22.33.44 8811 (for sockets) pythin src/pool-pi.py /dev/ttyUSB0 (for serial - must be the correct serial port)

 ## Acknowledgements
 Thank you to other people who have put their own resources/solutions for solving this problem online, including [draythomp](http://www.desert-home.com/), [swilson](https://github.com/swilson/aqualogic), and Pete Tompkins.